DaAxe/simple_map/development-log.md

 So far unable to adapt the gem tty-prompt to my menu.
 Able to write the menu but I am unable to run the different features via require.
 ### Edit
-Added colour to menus and added gem tty-prompt.
+Added colour & to menus and added gem tty-prompt.
+Reworked the menus so that they are easier to select using tty-prompt.
+Fixed up styling so that the project is easier to read.